 Comorbidity occurs when a patient, typically one with a compromised immune system, suffers from multiple illnesses.
 A volley of diagnostics tests can detect each of the underlying medical symptoms of side effects.
-This can lead to an incorrect diagnostics and treatment due the commonness of certain symptoms and the perceived overlapping of unconnected symptoms.
+This can lead to incorrect diagnostics and treatment due to the commonness of certain symptoms and the perceived overlapping of unconnected symptoms.
 This is one reason that a complete diagnosis involves more than machine testing.

 Speed of Medical Advances

 It’s a common rule of thumb that new technology is outdated within 6 months.
 Technological medical diagnosis advancements are no different.
 The issue isn’t that there are machines to detect ailments but that there are too many types of machines, each working in unique and scientifically advanced ways, to determine the relevance of any given test to a patient’s proper diagnosis.
-These limitations revolve around how often new machines are invented, the ability of a diagnostic team to correctly use the machines, and the inherit learning curve; in a sense, the rapid advancement of medical technology acts as a hindrance to efficient testing.
+These limitations revolve around how often new machines are invented, the ability of a diagnostic team to correctly use the machines, and the inherent learning curve; in a sense, the rapid advancement of medical technology acts as a hindrance to efficient testing.

 The Value of an Experienced Diagnostic Team

 A diagnostic team, a broad term applying to anyone that has to do with recognizing a correct diagnosis, is an essential part of the process.
 Splitting pertinent information between highly specialized medical professionals allows for a better analysis than individual practitioners.
 A diagnostic team can consist of multiple doctors of varying specializations, nurses, and medical equipment operators.
-An experienced diagnostic team expands the cognitive limitations of a single health care provider, lessens the chance of an incorrect or untimely diagnosis, and provides targeted treatment options.
+An experienced diagnostic team expands the cognitive limitations of a single healthcare provider, lessens the chance of an incorrect or untimely diagnosis, and provides targeted treatment options.

 How Do Medical Professionals Diagnose and Treat Patients?